 She was also carrying a bouquet of flowers.

 I nudged my husband and said "would'ja look at her!"

 Without missing a single beat, he looked and said, "I wonder why she bought flowers."

 How good of an answer was that??
 I've been married to this man for 32 years, together 38, and he only saw the flowers!

 He's always seen me through rose-colored glasses, and I pray he never takes them off!

 Hi there.
-I'm a late 50s wife, mom, Nona, daughter, sister, friend, crafter and artist.
+I'm a just-turned-60-years-old wife, mom, Nona, daughter, sister, friend, crafter and artist.
 When I grow up, I want to live on a teensy little farm in Vermont, but til then, I'm ok with our little acre here in New England.